-INAS will use the information submitted within the application for the purpose of registering the athlete into the INAS athlete database and determining eligibility to compete as an athlete with an intellectual disability or for conducting related procedures such as protests, appeals and research.
+Virtus: World Intellectual Impairment Sport will use the information submitted within the application for the purpose of registering the athlete into the athlete database and determining eligibility to compete as an athlete with an intellectual impairment or for conducting related procedures such as protests, appeals and research.
 It may share information with relevant partners for these purposes.

-Research is governed by the policy set out in section 6.2 of the INAS Handbook.
+Research is governed by the policy set out in section 6.2 of the Virtus Policies and Procedures.
 All data will be anonymised and follow the Data Protection and Information Handling policy.

-For full details of the INAS Data Protection and Information Handling policy, please visit www.inas.org.
+For full details of the Data Protection and Information Handling policy, please visit virtus.sport